 Become a kid again

-I’ve got a new book coming out in July 2017.
+I’ve got a new book out.

 You’ll like this one.
 It’s about…passion.

 How to unwrap your passion and create the life you truly want.